Home Site Map Measurement

 Projective Geometry does not know what parallelity and infinity are.

-The ‘separation’ invoked here is a lineal distance, which is reckoned
+The proper measure of distance between points is a translation, which is reckoned

 point-to-point along a line.